BEOE Advises Emigrants To Reach Out Only Valid OEPs - UrduPoint

 BEOE Advises Emigrants To Reach Out Only Valid OEPs

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jun, 2024) The officials of the Bureau of Emigration and Overseas Employment (BEOE) have advised the foreign job-seekers to only reach out the valid Overseas Employment Promoters to avert any loss of time, money and their energies.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jun, 2024) The officials of the Bureau of Emigration and Overseas Employment have advised foreign job-seekers to only reach out to valid Overseas Employment Promoters to avert any loss of time, money and their energies.

-An official source told APP here on Friday, there were only 2,577 Overseas Employment Promoters (OEP) licenses were valid as more than 5048 licenses had been pronounced invalid.

-They said all the foreign jobs-seekers must visit to the official web-page of the bureau regularly to get fresh and valid information and protect themselves from unauthorised OEPs.
+They said, "All foreign jobs-seekers must visit the official webpage of BEOE regularly to get fresh and valid information and protect themselves from unauthorised OEPs.

-The officials said that the BEOE was mandated to regulate emigration under the Emigration Ordinance, 1979, promote Emigration of Pakistani citizens and look after the interest and welfare of the emigrants.
+" The officials said that the BEOE was mandated to regulate emigration under the Emigration Ordinance, of 1979, promote the Emigration of Pakistani citizens and look after the interest and welfare of the emigrants.

-Among other functions, the BEOE had been advising the Federal government on emigration policies and procedures, monitoring and supervision of Overseas Employment Promoters through 7 Protectorates of Emigrants Offices, processing of Overseas Employment Promoters (OEP) licences and giving pre-departure briefing to emigrants.
+Among other functions, the BEOE had been advising the Federal Government on emigration policies and procedures, monitoring and supervision of Overseas Employment Promoters through seven Protectorates of Emigrants Offices, processing Overseas Employment Promoters (OEP) Licences and giving pre-departure briefings to emigrants.

 Recent Stories